jcundill/streeto/Overview.md

 Legs can be selected in the list by either clicking on them or using the up and down arrows on the keyboard.

-Selecting a leg does not automatically zoom the map display in to focus on that leg, but this option is available from a right click context menu.
+Selecting a leg does not automatically zoom the map display in to focus on that leg, but this option is available from a right click context menu, or by double-clicking on the leg in the list.

-Options exist

 [back](./index.md)